rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-18.md

 title: "Programming Elixir Chapter 18 Notes"
 author: "ray@AppropriateSolutions.com"
 type: ""
-date: 2023-02-21T01:00:00-05:00
+date: 2023-02-18T01:00:00-05:00
 subtitle: "OTP: Supervisors"
 image: ""
 tags: [LearningElixir, Elixir, ProgrammingElixirBook]
 ---

-An OTP Supervisor manages one or more processes, which can be additional Supervisors.
+In order to reliably remember a value, we spin up a process that does nothing except remembering.
+This isolates the information storage, which has maximal reliability, from information manipulation, which can have all sorts of problems.

 <!--more-->

+1. An OTP Supervisor manages one or more processes, which can be additional Supervisors.

 1. Start a Supervisor project as follows:
    {{< highlight elixir >}}